1939–40 NHL season: Regular season

 Sweeney Schriner to Toronto for Harvey "Busher" Jackson, Buzz Boll, Murray Armstrong, and minor-leaguer Jimmy Fowler.
 Late in the season, they traded Eddie Wiseman and $5000 to Boston for Eddie Shore.
 The Americans then managed to make the playoffs by finishing a poor sixth.
 They also obtained Charlie Conacher and used him as a defenceman.

 The first place Boston Bruins had a new coach in Cooney Weiland, their one-time captain, and were once again led by their Kraut Line, Milt Schmidt, Woody Dumart, and Bobby Bauer as they finished 1–2–3 in overall league scoring.
 Unfortunately, the potent three were unable to help the Bruins get past the first round of the playoffs as the Bruins lost in six games to the Rangers.

 The New York Rangers were coasting in first place and went 19 consecutive games without a loss.

 They slumped in the second half, though, and Boston edged them out for first place.

 The first NHL game broadcast on television was between the New York Rangers and Montreal Canadiens on February 25, 1940.
 The game was seen by only 300 people in a small area in the United States.
 This, though, was not the first ice hockey game broadcast on television, as a broadcast had been made in England in 1938.
 The CBC's first hockey broadcast was in 1952 between the Montreal Canadiens and Detroit Red Wings.

 Final standings

 Playoffs

-The Boston Bruins were expected to make the Stanley Cup Finals after a first overall finish during the regular season riding the shoulders of the "Kraut Line".
-But the New York Rangers were too much for the Bruins who lost in six games, out-scored 14 to 8 and shut-out twice, in the Semifinals.
+The Boston Bruins were expected to make the Stanley Cup Finals after a first overall finish during the regular season riding the shoulders of the "Kraut Line", but the New York Rangers were too much for the Bruins who lost in six games, got out-scored 14 to 8, and got shut-out twice in the Semifinals.
 The third seed Toronto Maple Leafs swept the Detroit Red Wings and Chicago Black Hawks en route to the Stanley Cup Finals.
 The Rangers Cup win would begin the 54 Year Curse, and they would not win another Cup until 1994.

 Playoff bracket

+The top six teams in the league qualified for the playoffs.
+The top two teams played in a best-of-seven Stanley Cup semifinal series.
+The third-place team then met the fourth-place team in one best-of-five series, and the fifth-place team faced the sixth-place team in another best-of-five series, to determine the participants for the other best-of-five semifinal series.
+The semifinal winners then met in a best-of-seven Stanley Cup Finals (scores in the bracket indicate the number of games won in each series).